GPT may be the Spinning Jenny Moment for office workers

 GPT-4, Google Magic Wand and Microsoft Copilot announced

 Finally, on March 16, Microsoft took another step forward and announced its intention to use the same underlying technology to enhance its Office 365 product serial.
-It will affect all Microsoft office products such as Word, Excel, PowerPoint, and Outlook.
+It will affect all Microsoft Office products such as Word, Excel, PowerPoint, and Outlook.
 They call the new product Microsoft 365 Copilot.
 Microsoft says that Copilot will not always be correct, but it can give users a head start and ideas.

 Microsoft Copilot